Adaptive Spatio-temporal Estimation on the Graph Edges via Line Graph Transformation: Experiment and Discussion

 \section{Experiment and Discussion}

+LGLMS is particularly well-suited for applications involving spatial-temporal edge dynamics, such as real-time traffic flow prediction and dynamic environmental monitoring.
 The LGLMS algorithm is tested on two different sets of data.
 The first data is the Sioux Falls network with $N_n = 24$ nodes and $N_e = 38$ edges.
 The Sioux Falls network is a traffic network based on real-world road maps, where the edges are the roads and the edge signals are time-invariant traffic flows on roads \cite{transportation}.
-We simulated time-varying behavior from the given time-invariant edge signal by multiplying it with a summation of a few different multivariate sinusoidal signals.
-The second data is the U.S. meteorological data on a graph with $N_n = 197$ nodes and $N_e = 818$ edges \cite{bib_weather_dataset}.
-Each weather station is a node on the graph and the stations are connected to their near geographical neighbors using a distance-based metric as seen in \cite{bib_NLMS}.
-In our experiment, we formulate the dataset by projecting the node signals onto the edges using the following method: for each edge, the signal on it is formed by taking the average of the signals on the two nodes on the same edge.
-Hourly temperature and hourly wind speed are selected as the two target features because they align with the smoothness assumption: neighboring nodes have similar values and the readings are correlated across adjacent nodes.
+We simulated time-varying behavior from the given time-invariant edge signal by multiplying it with a summation of different multivariate sinusoidal signals.
+The second data, the U.S. meteorological data, is a graph with $N_n = 197$ nodes and $N_e = 818$ edges \cite{bib_weather_dataset}.
+Each weather station is a node on the graph where the stations are connected to their near geographical neighbors using a distance-based metric, as seen in \cite{bib_NLMS}.
+In our experiment, we built the model using the dataset as follows: for each edge, the signal on it is formed by taking the average of the real meteorological recordings on the two weather stations on that edge.
+Hourly temperature and hourly wind speed are selected as the two target features because they align with the smoothness assumption: neighboring nodes have similar values, and the readings are correlated across adjacent nodes.
 A visualization of the meteorological graph with the time-varying wind speed is shown in Fig.~\ref{fig_wind}.
 For both datasets, we will be adding Gaussian noise and setting only 2/3 of the edges as observed edge signals using two types of observation masks.
 The first observation mask is created for each experiment run, in which the random missing observation is aimed at mimicking the missing data measurements in the real world.
 The second observation mask is to create a greedy smoothness-based sampling set using the sampling approach seen in \cite{yanagiya2022edge_sampling}: create a subset of edges that maximizes the low-frequency content (edge signal smoothness assumption) to be the observation mask.
 We run all algorithms for the Sioux Falls network based on two different missing edge signal scenarios.
 For the meteorological dataset, we only use the random sampling strategy for both features since the high number of edges makes it difficult to realize the greedy sampling approach seen in \cite{yanagiya2022edge_sampling}.